Venus and Mars

 Oil on canvas

-As part of the captivating 'Venus and Mars' series, Oksana Devochkina presents 'Bathing Mars,' a thought-provoking painting that delves into the concept of Mars, the god of war, engaged in a unique and vulnerable moment of taking a shower.
-Inspired by classical paintings depicting Mars accompanied by angels, this piece takes a contemporary twist.
+As part of the captivating 'Venus and Mars' series, the artist presents 'Bathing Mars,' a painting that originally delves into the concept of Mars, the god of war, engaged in a unique and vulnerable moment of taking a shower.
+Inspired by classical paintings depicting Mars, this piece takes a modern twist.

 BUY AN ARTWORK

-Commission a painting!
-Request an artwork by email, we'll schedule an appointment to the studio in Budapest, or I'll provide you an upgraded info about the requested artwork.
-You can purchase a paitning or a sketch to the project.
+Request an artwork by email, we'll schedule an appointment at the studio in Budapest, or I'll provide you an upgraded info about the requested artwork.

 CONTACTS